MeltwaterArchive/proxymatic/README.md

 ### Rolling Upgrades/Restarts

-There's a number of things that need to be in place for graceful rollings upgrades to be orchestrated.
+There are a number of things that need to be in place for the orchestration of graceful rolling upgrades.
 Proxymatic will remove tasks that fail their health check immediately.
 This can be used to implement rolling upgrades/restarts without any failing requests.

 * Adjust Mesos slave parameters to gracefully stop tasks.
-Default behaviour is to use `docker kill` which will just send a SIGKILL and terminate the task immediately.
-Settings the *--docker_stop_timeout* will ensure Mesos slaves uses the `docker stop` command.
+Default behavior is to use `docker kill` which will just send a SIGKILL and terminate the task immediately.
+Setting the *--docker_stop_timeout* flag will ensure Mesos slaves uses the `docker stop` command.
 Start the Mesos slave with e.g.

 ```
   --executor_shutdown_grace_period=90secs --docker_stop_timeout=60secs